How to Pack for a Day Hike: Packing List & Tips (2026)

 Hiking pants

-When it comes to hiking in wet weather, rain or snow pants are a must-have for staying dry and comfortable.
-Look for breathable and lightweight options like the Outdoor Research Foray pants, which provide excellent wind and rain protection while being compact and packable.
-These pants won’t take up too much space in your backpack and are perfect for milder or cooler climates.
-For winter hiking in the snow, rugged snow pants like the Columbia Bugaboo IV Snow Pants are the way to go.
-These pants will keep you warm and dry during your outdoor activities.
+For wet-weather hiking, rain or snow pants are a must-have for staying dry.
+Look for breathable and lightweight options like the Outdoor Reserach Foray pants, which provide excellent wind and rain protection while being compact and packable.
+These pants won’t take up too much space in your backpack and are perfect for mild to cool climates.
+For those on a tighter budget, check out the 33,000ft Rain Pants.
+For winter hiking in the snow, rugged snow pants like the Columbia Bugaboo V Snow Pants will keep you warm and dry.
 If you’re facing extremely cold weather, consider layering with thermal pants underneath for extra warmth and insulation.

 Socks